-As a personal injury lawyer at Goldfinger Personal Injury Law, I’ve attended on countless discoveries.
+As a personal injury lawyer at Goldfinger Injury Lawyers, I’ve attended on countless discoveries.
 I’ve seen the do’s and dont’s.
 What you say, and how you present at discovery can make or break your case.
 So, if you’ve been involved in a personal injury claim, here are some quick tips on what to do, and what not to do at your examination for discovery.

 1. Tell the truth.
 The other lawyer on for the insurance company makes his career out of examining people such as yourself for discovery.
 This is likely your first discovery, and if it’s not, then it’s more than likely your first discovery in a personal injury action.
 The other lawyer is a trained legal professional.
 You’re not.
 Don’t try to outsmart the lawyer on the other side.
 Just tell the truth.
 The other lawyer will catch you in your lie, and no good can come of that.